-The Universal Capture: Personal desktop application provides the ability for users to choose to work offline.
-You might want to consider working offline to prevent automatic publishing of a capture right after recording or avoid using your data plan to record and publish.
+The Universal Capture: Personal desktop application allows users to choose to work offline.
+You might want to work offline to prevent the automatic publishing of a capture right after recording or avoid using your data plan to record and publish.

 Working Offline means that I never want UC to attempt to connect to the internet, regardless of whether or not it can.